-The Board of Selectmen through the Highway Department shall enforce this bylaw, regulations, orders, violation notices, and enforcement orders, and may pursue all civil and criminal remedies for such violations.
+The Select Board through the Highway Department shall enforce this bylaw, regulations, orders, violation notices, and enforcement orders, and may pursue all civil and criminal remedies for such violations.

-Civil Relief: If a person violates the provisions of this bylaw, regulations, permit, notice, or order issued thereunder, the Board of Selectmen may seek injunctive relief in a court of competent jurisdiction restraining the person from activities which would create further violations or compelling the person to perform abatement or remediation of the violation.
+Civil Relief: If a person violates the provisions of this bylaw, regulations, permit, notice, or order issued thereunder, the Select Board may seek injunctive relief in a court of competent jurisdiction restraining the person from activities which would create further violations or compelling the person to perform abatement or remediation of the violation.

-Orders: The Board of Selectmen or another authorized agent may issue a written order to enforce the provisions of this bylaw or the regulations thereunder, which may include:
+Orders: The Select Board or another authorized agent may issue a written order to enforce the provisions of this bylaw or the regulations thereunder, which may include: